glowieframework/glowie-website/documentation/v1.x/forms-and-data/element.md

 You can also convert the Element data to a JSON string with `$element->toJson()`.

 ### Checking for data
 If you want to check if some property is stored, use `$element->has()` along with the key you want to check.
+You can also use an array of keys to check for.

 _Example_
 ```php